DavidSedley/DavidSedley.github.io/content/other/work_in_progress.md

 __________________
 ## *Books*

-### Themes in Greek theology
+### _Themes in Greek Theology_
-based on 2014 lectures at Renmin University, Beijing, currently being translated for publication in Chinese; English version to follow later.
+Based on 2014 lectures at Renmin University.
+Chinese version published November 2021, Beijing.
+Expanded and revised English verrsion is expected to appear eventually in the CUP series 'Key Themes in Ancient Philosophy'.

 ### Plato’s _Phaedo_
-not a commentary but a discursive study of the whole dialogue
+Not a commentary but a discursive study of the whole dialogue